openshift-labs/cloud-native-katacoda/scenarios/monitor-health/01-explore-health-endpoints.md

 ```

 Last but not least, although you can build more sophisticated health endpoints for the Web UI as well, you
-can use the root context ("/") of the Web UI in this lab to verify it's up and running.
+can use the root context ("/") of the Web UI in this scenario to verify it's up and running.